deroneriksson/python-wsi-preprocessing/docs/index.md

 stage, we will break our images into tile regions.
 Tiling code is located in the `wsi/tiles.py` file.

-For visualization, the tissue percentage of each tile will be color-coded in a similar fashion to a heat map.
+For visualization, the tissue percentage of each tile is color-coded in a similar fashion to a heat map.
 Tiles with 80% or more tissue are green, tiles less than 80% tissue and greater or equal to 10% tissue are yellow, tiles less than 10% tissue and greater than 0% tissue are orange, and tiles with 0% tissue are red.

+The heat map threshold values can be adjusted by modifying the `TISSUE_HIGH_THRESH` and `TISSUE_LOW_THRESH` constants in `wsi/tiles.py`, which have default values of 80 and 10 respectively.
+Heat map colors can be adjusted by modifying the `HIGH_COLOR`, `MEDIUM_COLOR`, `LOW_COLOR`, and `NONE_COLOR` constants.
+The heat map border size can be adjusted using the `TILE_BORDER_SIZE` constant, which has a default value of 2.

+Tile sizes are specified according to number of pixels in the original WSI files.
+The default `ROW_TILE_SIZE` and `COL_TILE_SIZE` values are 1,024 pixels.

+To generate and display tiles for a single slide, we can utilize the `summary_and_tiles` function, which generates tile summaries and returns the top scoring tiles for a slide.
+We will discuss tile scoring in a later section.